-CURRENT CANCER MANAGEMENT SOCIETAL GUIDELINES.
-In the United States, the National Comprehensive Cancer Network Guidelines form the basis for clinical practice standards, particularly with more common cancers.
-The National Comprehensive Cancer Network Guidelines for colon cancer recommend for patients with resectable lung metastases in isolation or together with liver metastases to be considered for metastasectomy [83].
-The strength of recommendation is category 2A ("Based upon lower-level evidence, there is NCCN [National Comprehensive Cancer Network] consensus that the intervention is appropriate.").
-No distinction is made regarding the strength of the recommendation in terms of synchronous or metachronous metastases.
+In the United States the National Comprehensive Cancer Network (NCCN) Guidelines form the basis for clinical practice standards particularly with more common cancers.
+NCCN Guidelines for colon cancer recommend for patients with resectable lung metastases either in isolation or together with liver metastases to be considered for metastasectomy.
+[83] The strength of recommendation is category 2A ("Based upon lower-level evidence, there is NCCN consensus that the intervention is appropriate.").
+No distinction is made regarding strength of recommendation in terms of synchronous or metachronous metastases.

-The European Society of Medical Oncology consensus guidelines for the management of patients with metastatic colorectal cancer were updated in 2016 [84].
+The European Society of Medical Onocology consensus guidelines for the management of patients with metastatic colorectal cancer were updated in 2016.
+[84]

-- For patients with oligometastatic disease, systemic therapy is the standard of care and should be considered as the initial part of every treatment strategy (exception: patients with single/few liver or lung lesions; see below). - The best local treatment should be selected from a "toolbox" of procedures according to disease localization, treatment goal ("the more curative the more surgery"/higher importance of local/complete control), treatment-related morbidity, and patientrelated factors, such as comorbidity/ies and age (Level IV, Grade B).
+- For patients with oligometastatic disease, systemic therapy is the standard of care and should be considered as the initial part of every treatment strategy (exception: patients with single/few liver or lung lesions, see below). - The best local treatment should be selected from a "toolbox" of procedures according to disease localization, treatment goal ("the more curative the more surgery"/higher importance of local/complete control), treatment-related morbidity and patient- related factors such as comorbidity/ies and age [IV, B].

-(Level of evidence [IV of I-V range]: Retrospective cohort studies of case-control studies.
-Grade of evidence [B of A-E range]: Strong or moderate evidence for efficacy but with a limited clinical benefit, generally recommended.)
+(Level of evidence (IV out of I-V range): Retrospective cohort studies of case-control studies.
+Grade of evidence (B of A-E range): Strong or moderate evidence for efficacy but with a limited clinical benefit, generally recommended.)

-The United Kingdom National Institute for Health and Care Excellence addressed the role of resection for metastatic colorectal cancer that gives deference to an MDT assessment, presumably to enhance the likelihood of evidence-based medical decision making.
-In addition, systemic therapy is recommended as initial therapy [85].
+The UK National Institute for Health and Care Excellence (NICE) addressed the role of resection for metastatic colorectal cancer that gives deference to a MDT assessment, presumably to enhance the likelihood of evidence-based medical decision-making.
+In addition, systemic therapy is recommended as initial therapy.
+[85]

-- 10. In colorectal cancer patients, PM can be considered within an MDT construct, with systemic therapy before or after PM. - Strongly Agree: 92% Agree: 8% Neutral: 0% Disagree: 0% Strongly Disagree: 0%
+10. In colorectal cancer patients, PM can be considered within a MDT construct with systemic therapy before or after PM.

+Strongly Agree: 92% Agree: 8% Neutral: 0% Disagree: 0% Strongly Disagree: 0%